kimkiogora/REFUNITE-Code-Challenge/README.md

 Z - [ A,B,C ]

-Therefore, Kim can be said to may be know [M,N,O,I,J,K,A,B,C] through [ X,Y,Z ]
+Therefore, Kim can be said to possibly know [M,N,O,I,J,K,A,B,C to N] through [ X,Y,Z to N]

 Technology